WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 The following process could satisfy these requirements:

-1. An independent organization sets up a data store for collecting verifiable claims submitted either by the state or Darla.
+1. An independent organization sets up a decentralized data store for collecting verifiable claims submitted either by the state or Darla.
 2. The independent organization onboards Darla, ensures she understands the guarantees of privacy offered, and verifies that her credentials do not